 The funds from the issuance of the SDG credit would be used to support the project.
 The Holder would list the credits in their annual reports and or annual sustainability reports.
 And individuals throughout the ICT sector would more rapidly become beneficiaries of connectivity-enabled social impact.

-Interested parties can contact Geeks Without Frontiers to further discuss bespoke solutions for Sustainable Development Credits and Impact Credits.
+Interested parties can contact Geeks Without Frontiers to further discuss bespoke solutions and financial advisory/consulting services for SDCredits (also known as Sustainable Development Credits) and Impact Credits.